D&W - Dayton & Western Traction Company

 With the new syndicate now in control of several Ohio and Indiana interurbans, the D&W connection became the critical link for through passengers and freight.
 Unfortunately, the freight hauling situation quickly became untenable in Richmond, which had never granted any through freight hauling franchises to the parent companies.
 The town wanted the increasing number of freight cars off of Main Street, and since the company did not have a freight-hauling franchise, cars were regularly turned away by the police.
 After much legal wrangling, a freight bypass was built through the north side of town and opened in January, 1909.

 With the formation of the Ohio Electric Railway came an upgrade and modernization of the power system to supply all the now-consolidated railways.
 Many of the smaller lines like the D&W generated direct current with little or no facility for transmission beyond 10-15 miles from the power house.
 This caused service problems and disruptions to long-distance schedules.
 The Ohio Electric decided to build a large new power station in Hamilton's Lindenwald neighborhood to serve their lines in southwest Ohio.
-High voltage alternating current would be generated and fed via high-voltage transmission lines to substations with rotary AC to DC converters at strategic locations along each line.
+Alternating current would be generated and fed via high-voltage transmission lines to substations with rotary AC to DC converters at strategic locations along each route.
 Other power stations were located at Medway (between Dayton and Springfield), Hebron, Zanesville, and Lima.
 For the D&W, substations were installed in Drexel, at the West Alexandria power house that was then decommissioned, near the Ohio Viaduct west of Eaton, and in New Hope.
 The remainder of the route to Richmond would be powered from the THI&E which had built a new power house on the east bank of the White River in Richmond in 1907.
 The new power system on the Ohio side came online in 1910.

 The massive 1913 flood, which crippled Dayton and most communities along the Great Miami River, also dealt a huge blow to the Ohio Electric Railway.
 Power was interrupted for weeks in some cases, miles of track and bridges were washed out, and rolling stock and equipment was damaged or destroyed.
 The D&W was not seriously hurt, especially compared to some of the other lines, but operations were still shut down since transmission lines from the Lindenwald power house were knocked out.
 Repairing all the damage put the Ohio Electric in a precarious financial condition.
 Employee strikes, as well as shortages of coal and supplies due to World War I didn't help the situation either.
 The Ohio Electric finally entered receivership on February 8, 1919 as the Schoeph-McGowan-Morgan syndicate began to collapse.
 The D&W was then returned to Valentine Winters on April 24, 1920.